Prag8855/aab/content/guides/losing-your-job.md

 - You quit (you choose to leave)
 - You change jobs

-It only applies to employees, not freelancers.
+This guide is only for employees, not freelancers.

 {% include "_blocks/tableOfContents.html" %}